What the Autumn Budget 2025 means for HR leaders

 Whats likely to change in 2026

-While the November Budget set immediate changes in motion, several policy shifts are expected or under consideration for 2026.
+While the 2025 November budget set immediate changes in motion, several policy shifts are expected or under consideration for 2026.
 Understanding what's coming helps you plan now rather than react later.

 Salary sacrifice arrangements under scrutiny